Green Tomato Relish & End-of-Garden Relish Recipes

 Which relish is no-cook?

-The Green Tomato Relish is a no-cook recipe—after salting overnight and draining, you mix in the remaining ingredients.
+The Green Tomato Relish is completely no-cook after the overnight salting and draining step.

-Why do the vegetables sit overnight in salt water?
+Why do the vegetables sit overnight with salt?

-Do I need to drain well before adding the vinegar and sugar?
+Do I need to drain the vegetables well?

-These are vintage recipes.
-If you plan to can for pantry storage, follow current tested canning guidelines for acidity and processing times.
-Otherwise, store finished relish in the refrigerator.
+These are vintage community cookbook recipes.
+For safe shelf-stable canning, follow current USDA or Ball canning guidelines for acidity and processing times.
+Otherwise, refrigerate the finished relish.

 Search the Cookbook